Nine Common Car Odors

 7. Burning Rubber

-Hoses and belt drives can slip, and when they do they often end up rubbing against moving parts, like drive pulleys.
-Take a peek under the hood and see what’s happening.
+The smell of burning rubber can often be traced to moving parts.
+Hoses and belt drives can slip.
+When they do, they often end up rubbing against moving parts, such as drive pulleys.
+Take a peek under the hood and see what's happening.

 Shop Belt Drives